 Perfectly portioned, pretzel crust pizza with potato, (bacon), and Parmesan.
 Om and nom.
 Hope you enjoy a delicious dose of alliteration soon. 🙂

-- 2 1/4 tsp active dry yeast or (1 envelope instant yeast)
+- 2 ¼ teaspoon active dry yeast or 1 envelope instant yeast

-- 1 tbsp olive oil, plus additional for coating bowl
+- 1 tablespoon olive oil plus additional for coating bowl

 - 5 cups water

 - Add flour, sugar, yeast, and salt to a mixing bowl and stir to combine.
 You may also use a stand mixer.
-Pour in 3/4 cup warm water and 1 tbsp olive oil while stirring (or while the stand mixer is running), until dough becomes cohesive.
-If dough is too crumbly and dry, add additional warm water about 1 tbsp at a time until dough reaches the desired consistency.
+Pour in ¾ cup warm water and 1 tablespoon olive oil while stirring (or while the stand mixer is running), until dough becomes cohesive.
+If dough is too crumbly and dry, add additional warm water about 1 tablespoon at a time until dough reaches the desired consistency.
 If dough is too wet, add extra flour a small amount at a time.